 WHAT HOMELESS FAMILIES NEED TO KNOW

-- Ms. Regina Bertholdo, the Director of the Parent Information Center, is the Homeless Liaison for students and families in the Somerville Public Schools.
+- Ms. Regina Bertholdo, the Director of the Enrollment Office (formerly the Parent Information Center), is the Homeless Liaison for students and families in the Somerville Public Schools.

 - Children and youth experiencing homelessness have the right to attend school.

 - A permanent address is not needed to enroll in school.